vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-3.md

 * You have a *last known good* commit, referred to as **good**, where the bug was not present
 * You have a *known bad* commit, referred to as **bad**, following the *good* commit, and where the bug is present

-Under this assumption, Git is able to deduce which is the first bad commit in $O(\log N)$ steps, where $N$ is the number of commits between **good** and **bad**.
+Under this assumption, Git is able to deduce which is the first bad commit in $O(\log_2 N)$ steps, where $N$ is the number of commits between **good** and **bad**.
 This uses the same idea as [dichotomic search](https://en.wikipedia.org/wiki/Dichotomic_search):
 * Pick the middle commit between **good** and **bad**, **middle**
 * Run the tests.
 If they pass, **good** becomes **middle** and repeat.
 Else, **bad** becomes **middle** and repeat.
 * Stop when **bad** is the commit immediately following **good**

-If you are testing manually, or tests are slow to run, the gains from $N$ to $\log N$ can add up very quickly, hence the importance of this feature.
+If you are testing manually, or tests are slow to run, the gains from $N$ to $\log_2 N$ can add up very quickly, hence the importance of this feature.
 Let's start bisecting our repository:
 {{< aha >}}
 <span style="color:gray"># git bisect start [good [bad]]</span>
 <span style="color:gray"># Additionally, you can mark commits with `git bisect good` and `git bisect bad`</span>